 Winter Fruit Salad – Secrets

-The winter fruit salad is good and colorful, a simple light sweet salad for a pleasant after-meal, also perfect as a healthy snack.
-The winter fruit salad is sugar-free because it is enriched with dried fruit and sweet orange juice.
+The winter fruit salad is tasty and colorful, a simple light sweet salad for a pleasant after-meal, perfect also as a healthy snack.
+The winter fruit salad is sugar-free because it is enriched with dried fruits and sweet orange juice.

 #oranges – from October to July